 Influenza activity continues to decrease across the state of Texas.
 It appears that influenza activity peaked in late January.
 Compared to the previous week, the percentage of patient visits due to influenza-like illness (ILI) and the percentage of specimens testing positive for influenza reported by hospital and public health laboratories has marginally decreased.
-One influenza-associated pediatric death was reported.
-Six ILI or influenza-associated outbreaks were reported.
-In addition to flu, other respiratory viruses-especially rhinovirus/enterovirus-were detected in Texas during week 11.
+No influenza-associated pediatric deaths were reported.
+Twenty-one ILI or influenza-associated outbreaks were reported; although the majority did not occur during the week reported.
+In addition to flu, other respiratory viruses-especially rhinovirus/enterovirus-were detected in Texas during week 12.